 There's something very emotional about election day anyway, the way it's all volunteers and everyone's kind of doing it for the first time again, milling around wondering where to go, fascinating and reassuring to think that all of the hundreds of millions of hours and dollars spent campaigning were just for these average workaday people's lever pull.
 It made me, for a precious moment, stop being such a judgmental paint-yourself-into-a-lonesome-corner-with-your-hubris aging hipster and suddenly Wham - I became less like my cynical pharmaceutical market research dad and more like my open-hearted, nonjudgmental Christian Scientist mom.
 It's perhaps 2012, perhaps the mid-life crisis ne plus ultra of old age, the morphing into Tiresius, when the booster rocket testesterone falls away and leaves you in a nice orbit all peaceful and sexless and everything is literally rose-tinted.
 You were funny hats like the old King Lear-ish patriarch in RAN:

-So there was the Obama victory, the Sandy catastrophe --which spared my Park Slope neighborhood completely, but I'm sure the huge amount of energy in the air helped put me 'over the top' Frankenstein's laboratory-style as far zapping my inner freedom for nonjudgmental compassion along with that crazy Scotch commercial with Claire Forlani, the crazy vindication of Carrie in HOMELAND and the crazy of Zulawski's SZAMANKA (see my twisted rant on all three here) both of which showed me that bi-polar madness was 'in' so why not let it all hang out?
+So there was the Obama victory, the Sandy catastrophe --which spared my Park Slope neighborhood completely, but I'm sure the huge amount of energy in the air helped put me 'over the top' Frankenstein's laboratory-style as far zapping my inner freedom for nonjudgmental compassion along with: that crazy Scotch commercial with Claire Forlani; the crazy vindication of Carrie in HOMELAND; the crazy of Zulawski's SZAMANKA (see my twisted rant on all three here) --which showed me that bi-polar madness was 'in' so why not let it all hang out?
 So I been.